 Lastly, there are many Talmidei Chachamim, including Rabbonim with Smicha that read my emails daily and they are sure to let me know on the rare occasions when something I wrote need revisions or clarifications.

 Although I am hesitant to reveal my name, I can tell you that I currently live in Lakewood, NJ.
 I spent many years learning in Yeshivas, both in America and in Erez Yisroel, and always had an interest in Halacha.
 I am married with children, Baruch Hashem.
 I am a simple Yid who seeks to spread K'Vod Shamayim in the world.
 It is my sincere Tefilah that this website, as well as the daily Halacha emails accomplish just that.

 I welcome questions, suggestions, ideas, comments, and even constructive criticism.
 You can use the form below, or email me at Ben@HalachaForToday.com.
 I will, Bli Neder, respond to each and every email that I receive as soon as possible.

 The Halachos on this website are based on my personal understanding of the Halachic texts quoted, and are for learning purposes only, NOT for Psak Halacha.

 DO NOT rely on them for Psak Halacha L'Maaseh.
 If you have questions or require further source information, please email the question to and I will respond as soon as I can.
 For a Halacha L'Maaseh Psak, please contact your local Orthodox rabbi.

 All Halachos on this site were written from an Ashkenazic perspective and follow the rulings of Ashkenazic Poskim.
-Though I endeavor to point out whenever Sephardic rulings and customs differ from what I write, by no means have I adequately researched the Sephrdic point of view of any Halachos that I write and my dear Sefardic readers should please review all rulings with their own Chachamim.
+Though I endeavor to point out whenever Sephardic rulings and customs differ from what I write, by no means have I adequately researched the Sephardic point of view of any Halachos that I write and my dear Sephardic readers should please review all rulings with their own Chachamim.